crushlovely/Aperitif/README.md

 ## License

-CRLInstallrChecker is available under the MIT license.
+CRLAperitif is available under the MIT license.
 See the LICENSE file for more info.